Nearly two thirds of the people we support live in their own home. We call this supported living.

 With supported living, the people we support live in their own home.
 Our staff don’t have an office or other dedicated space in the property, except where overnight sleep-ins are needed.
 In these and other ways, supported living is different from registered care.

 We aim for everyone in supported living to follow their aspirations, develop their skills, find work if they want to, and be as independent and self-supporting as they can.

-Supported living is our preferred approach as we believe it gives people more rights, choices and control over their lives.
+Supported living is our preferred approach as we believe it gives people more rights, choices and control.